Part of

 Potential signsFrequent trips to the toilet.
 Potential impactStrategies to assist with learningMindfulness and meditation encourage children to be more aware of what is going on inside their bodies.

 Potential signsExtreme response when they have an accident or bump.
-Potential impactReluctance to engage in PE or run around at play time where heart rate increases.
+Potential impactReluctance to engage in PE or run around at play time when heart rate increases.
 Strategies to assist with learningYoga focuses on listening to your body and providing good vestibular and proprioceptive input, it is helpful for developing interoception.

 Hyposensitive